markusessigde/docker-tika-server/README.md

 To install more languages simply update the apt-get command to include the package containing the language you required, or include your own custom packs using an ADD command.

-This container includes imagemagick and python3 so that the TesseractOCR parser can prepare images for better results.
+This container includes imagemagick and python3 so that the TesseractOCR parser preprocessing images for better results.

+There is a second version with opencv instead of imagemagick for image preprocessing.

 ## Usage